 After our meal, myself and Sgt Lee got to rush back to office to report for our afternoon shift duty.
 We look for Train Officer Rafi Uddin’s parents to present our token red packets before leaving.
 The parents were dressed in sky blue traditional Malay baju.
 Both were beaming with joy when two Chinese greeted them with handshakes.
 The father immediately gave us each a souvenir in return.
 Every Malay wedding, there will be a souvenir for guests.

-It’s quite an interesting experience though I have gone through many times.
+It’s quite an interesting experience even though I have gone through many times.
 In terms of the setting, decorations and food it’s always a new different experience.

 If given a choice, I would prefer such an informal wedding reception.
 We take our time to attend and enjoy the meticulously set up ambiance full of the kumpung spirit carnival enliven with much festive mood.
 No rush and no urgency.
 No stress.
 Simple and dignified with relatives and friends chipping in their efforts to make it a success.
 In other words combined efforts in the organization of such an important memorable event.